apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CommandsAndSubcommands.md

 Last but not least, we add the `@main` attribute to the root of our command tree, to tell the compiler to use that as the program's entry point.
 Upon execution, this parses the command-line arguments, determines whether a subcommand was selected, and then instantiates and calls the `run()` method on that particular subcommand.

+> Note: The Swift compiler uses either the type marked with `@main` or a `main.swift` file as the entry point for an executable program.
+You can use either one, but not both — rename your `main.swift` file to the name of your command when you add `@main`.
+In this case, rename it to `Math.swift`.

 ```swift
 @main
 struct Math: ParsableCommand {